jhonatanparada499/FormFiller/README.md

 # FormFiller - Chrome Extension

-**FormFiller** is a lightweight, open-source Chrome extension designed to streamline the process of filling out web forms.
-Unlike traditional autofill tools, FormFiller works even on websites that disable autocomplete functionality, making it a powerful tool for automating repetitive form submissions.
+**FormFiller** is a lightweight, open-source Chrome extension designed to speed up the process of filling out web forms.
+Unlike traditional autofill tools, FormFiller works even on websites that disable autocomplete functionality, which makes it a powerful tool for automating repetitive form submissions.

-With predefined user data, FormFiller intelligently locates and fills text-based input fields across a variety of form types — even those built with dynamic frameworks like Google Forms or Microsoft Forms.
+With predefined user data, FormFiller locates and fills text-based input fields across a variety of form types, even those built with dynamic frameworks like Google Forms or Microsoft Forms.

 ## Features